We advocate for physician-led care and truth and transparency in healthcare credentialing. You can help us!

 “SaveGME” is an ongoing effort to encourage patients, physicians, residents and medical students to urge Congress to protect GME funding and training for our next generation of physicians.

-Join the movement — tell Congress that adequate GME funding is essential to ensuring access to care for all Americans.
+Join the movement — educate Congress that adequate GME funding is essential to ensuring access to care for all Americans.
 Or, visit the Patients Action Network to see how cuts to GME could hinder your access to quality care.

 Preserve funding for GME!